AIE-Seattle-Prog/git-focused/README.md

   - send new commits to another git repo
 - git pull
   - retrieve new commits from another git repo
+- git clone
+  - creates a local copy of a remote repository for you on your computer

 ## Working Directory